Squirts/MASH-Property-Applications/README.txt

 3. Open EventLogger.html

 4. Click on the Employee Manager link to add your employee information.
 Choose a color - this will be the color that makes your events stand out in the table from the other employees if necessary.
+If you are not at the Barratt Inn, you can change your location at with the "Change Location" link at the top of the page.

 5. Click on Event Logger.
 Now you can select your name from the dropdown to being adding events.